ClickCease

 What is domestic violence?

 There are two categories of Domestic Violence (DV) cases in the law.
-The first involves restraining orders in which a judge must decide whether to prevent people who know each other from having further contact for a specific period of time.
-They are civil cases and do not carry criminal penalties ( unless someone later violates the court’s order).
-The other category are criminal cases in which the government charges someone with a crime involving domestic violence.
+The first involves restraining orders, in which a judge must decide whether to prevent people who know each other from having further contact for a specific period of time.
+These civil cases do not carry criminal penalties ( unless someone later violates the court’s order).
+The other category is criminal cases in which the government charges someone with a crime involving domestic violence.
 These charges carry criminal penalties, like jail.

-Some times people are falsely accused of DV actions which they did not commit.
+Sometimes, people are falsely accused of DV actions that they did not commit.

 You may be arrested for domestic violence if the police have probable cause to believe you actually committed a crime.
 People from every walk of life, both men and women, are arrested for domestic violence, and many are not guilty of any crime or do not deserve to suffer the effects of a restraining order having been issued against them.